fudailzafar/Battery-Level-Indicator/README.md

 # 🔋 Battery Level Indicator Percentage
 This project is a **Live Battery Indicator** built using HTML, CSS, and JavaScript.
-It provides a real-time display of the battery level of your device, visually representing the percentage with gradient colors and animations.
-The interface also shows whether the device is charging or in low battery status.
+It provides a real-time display of your device's battery level, visually representing the percentage with gradient colors and animations.
+The interface also shows whether the device is charging or has a low battery status.

 ## Features ✨